*Updated September 2022

 Business innovation as a workplace culture

-Running a business requires cutting-edge solutions to a growing number of operational challenges.
+Running a business requires cutting-edge solutions to be able to tackle a growing number of operational challenges.
 Without them, progress and success are impossible to achieve.
-And, it turns out that one of the best examples of how essential business innovation is for the survival of businesses comes from the Coronavirus pandemic.
+A noteworthy example of how essential business innovation is for the survival of businesses comes from the Coronavirus pandemic.

 [Related Article - 6 Ways Companies Can use technology to boost business during the Pandemic]